 5 – Consider all the comments received and record the group decision for each of them;

-6 – Summarize the group decisions into a table (based on a template in Annex 1)
+6 – Summarize the group decisions into a comment resolution log (normally a tabular format in the case of multiple comments received);

-7 – Send the table and the revised text of the Recommendation to TSB for posting on the Web.
+7 – Send the comment resolution log and the revised text of the Recommendation to TSB for posting on the Web.

 Please note that the final decision on the next steps is given by the SG Chairman, of course taking advice from the rapporteur and/or editor in consideration.